mateusz-ant/agh-tester-archetype/README.md

         mvn install archetype:update-local-catalog

-* Now you have locally installed archetype.
+* Now you have archetype installed locally.
 You can delete zip and unpacked folder.

 Setting up new project
 ----------------